sycomix/scrapecrow/content/Web Scraping Target Discovery - Crawling.md

 - At time of writing 13800~ results are being found which matches well with our other [#discovery-methods] used in this blog series.
 - It took a while to complete this crawl: TODO second.
 Since we are crawling so many pages compared to other discovery methods we crawl

-Finally we can see that we can easily reuse most of this scraper for other websites, all we need to do is change our rules!
-That's the big selling point of crawlers is that they're less domain specific than individual web scrapers.
+Finally, we can see that we can easily reuse most of this scraper for other websites, all we need to do is change our rules!
+That's the big selling point of crawlers, is that they're less domain specific than individual web scrapers.

 ## Summary and Further Reading

-To summarize web crawling is a great discovery technique that lends easily to generic/broad scraper development because same scrape loop can be applied to many targets just with some rule adjustments.
+To summarize, web crawling is a great discovery technique that lends easily to generic/broad scraper development because the same scrape loop can be applied to many targets just with some rule adjustments.
 However it's less efficient - slower and riskier when it comes to blocks - than other discovery techniques like [Search Bar] or [Sitemaps].

 {! content/partial/Web Scraping Target Discovery_outro.md !}